ZebMcKayhan/WireguardManager/README.md

 ## ipv6

-## Select Default of Policy routing?
+## Default or Policy routing?

-## why should I choose one or the other?

 ## Create rules in WGM

-## terminology/nomenclature

-## prioritization

-# Manage/Setup IPSETs for policy based routing
+## Manage/Setup IPSETs for policy based routing
 - cooming soon

 # Using Yazfi and WGM to route different SSIDs to different VPNs